aminnairi/facts/README.md

 - Ready for deployment in clusters thanks to optimistic locking
 - Database agnostic, use files, SQL, NoSQL, IndexedDB, LocalStorage, etc...
 - Event Sourcing inspired to prevent data loss and enable smarter analytics
-- Query implementation for CQRS applications
+- Query & Command implementation for CQRS applications
 - Easy initialization of Queries from past events useful after application restart
 - No migration script required, evolve your data model as your project evolve